— We take our content seriously. This article was written by a real person at BREL.

-Things are different these days, but that doesn’t mean you can’t sell your house or condo during the coronavirus pandemic.
-As the Ontario economy begins to re-open and the Toronto real estate market ‘unpauses’, we’re all adjusting to a different way of life and that includes differences in how homes are bought and sold.
-It’s the ‘New Normal’ in real estate.
+Things are different these days, but that doesn’t mean you can’t sell your house or condo – in fact the market is busy and inventory is low.
+As the Ontario economy enters Phase 2 of re-opening , we’re all adjusting to a different way of life and that includes differences in how homes are bought and sold.

-We’ve written this Seller’s Guide to help you understand what to expect if you list your home for sale during coronavirus.
+We’ve written this Seller’s Guide to help you understand what to expect if you list your home for sale right now.

 Preparing Your Home for Sale During COVID-19

 It’s still important to prepare your home before listing it for sale.
 Showcasing your home at its absolute best allows you to make a great first impression (online and in-person) – and that means faster sales and higher prices.

 Keep the following home prep tips in mind: